Visit to the future of the third Gulf War

 –Donald Trump is a businessman, a television personality, and was the 45th president of the United States.

-The future is out of date.
+The future is outdated.

 Dalí and Picasso in Tehran

-Hours before the ultimatum, Gulf governments harbored a great fear: that Trump's hell over Tehran would become the ayatollahs' hell over their cities.
-Since February 28, Iran has bombed the petromonarchies daily in an attempt to add more international pressure to the White House.
-More than the bombs – the vast majority intercepted by defense systems that have surprised the world – the region's concern is the survival of its slogan: oases of peace and stability guaranteeing economic prosperity.
-The day dawned with relief, but yesterday's wave of bombings, with the temporary ceasefire already in effect, disconcerted the Persian capitals.The Emirati monarchy's first reaction to the truce was positive.
-“We have triumphed in a war we sincerely wanted to avoid.
-We have prevailed thanks to an epic national defense that has safeguarded sovereignty and dignity in the face of treacherous aggression.”
-The war has increased national pride.
+Hours before the ultimatum, the Gulf governments harbored a great fear: that Trump's hell over Tehran would become the ayatollahs' hell over their cities.
+Since February 28, Iran has bombed the petromonarchies daily in an attempt to add more international pressure on the White House.
+More than the bombs – the vast majority intercepted by defense systems that have surprised the world – the region's concern is the survival of its slogan the region's concern is the survival of its slogan: oases of peace and stability, guarantors of economic prosperity.
+The day dawned with relief, but yesterday's wave of bombings, with the temporary ceasefire already in effect, disconcerted the Persian capitals.

-Hours later, the UAE's Ministry of Defense reported Tehran's "flagrant" offensive with the launch of 17 missiles and 35 drones.
+Hours later, the UAE Ministry of Defense reported Tehran's “flagrant” offensive with the launch of 17 missiles and 35 drones.
 In total, the ayatollahs have launched 560 missiles and 2,256 drones against Emirati territory since the war began, an average of 72 projectiles per day.
-It is not clear why
+It is not clear whythe UAE has become the most attacked country in the region.

 The Museum of the Future also did not talk about war.